-With the brush deck raised, remove the side access door from the scrub deck.
+With the brush deck raised, open the brush deck access doors on either side and swing them aside.
+Remove the side access door from the scrub deck.
 Grasp the scrub brush and pull and it will slide off the brush driver and out from under the scrub deck.
 To install brushes align brush with the brush drive and push until the brush slides down onto the driver.
 Install the access door back onto the brushes.
 If the access door does not fit up to the brush deck completely the brushes are not situated on the drivers properly.
 Realign the brushes until they slip onto the drivers completely and the access door sits tightly against the brush deck and latch will close easily.